Shih Chien University

-Shih Chien University (USC; 實踐大學 (Si̍t-chiān Tāi-ha̍k, Shíjiàn Dàxué, Practitioner University)) is a private university in Taipei and Kaohsiung, Taiwan.
-It has two campuses: one in Dazhi, Zhongshan District, Taipei and the other in Neimen District, Kaohsiung.
+Shih Chien University (USC; 實踐大學 (Shíjiàn Dàxué, Practitioner University)) is a private university with its main campus in Zhongshan District, Taipei, Taiwan.
+It operates a second campus in Neimen District, Kaohsiung.

 History

 It was established in 1958 by Hsieh Tung-min.
 Formerly known as the Shih Chien School of Home Economics.
 In 1979 the school was renamed the Shih Chien School of Home Economics and Economics, in 1991 the school was upgraded to become the Shih Chien College of Design and Management.
 In 1997 the school was again upgraded to become Shih Chien University.